hackcollective/corona-calculator/README.md

 We refresh data hourly using a Heroku scheduler job to fetch up to date case information from Johns Hopkins.
 This job runs the `fetch_live_data.py` script.

+If you'd like to add data for new countries, please do!
+Be aware that you will need to add population and hospital bed data.
+Unfortunately we're currently limited by the case data provided by the (amazing) [Johns Hopkins repo](https://github.com/CSSEGISandData/COVID-19)
+: if your country isn't there, we're not going to be able to add it.

 ## Contributing
 We would LOVE you to contribute to this app, which is fast moving and requires continued attention as